K7MDL2/IC-705-BLE-Serial-Example/README.md

 To Use this with an IC-705:

-In the software be sure to set the radio_address to 0xA4, it is likely the default now.
-The IC-905 is 0xAC.
+I set the default radio CI-V address to 0.
+It will autodetect the radio address on startup when it sees the first messages.
+Turn the VFO dial to accelerate this.
+In the software, you can set the radio_address to 0xA4, for the IC-905, 0xAC.

 I plan to make this an SD card config file choice later, or a menu button.
 Same for swapping between BT and USB Host ports modes.

+For BT mode, set your radio's BT address in the code.

 Pairing is simple and silent, and will auto-reconnect as long you you do not delete the Pairing from the radio.